MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/intro-liveops.md

 ## The LiveOps lifecycle

 “Of course, LiveOps is hard – it’s live.
 With everything that is live, you break eggs.”
----Pascal Clarisse, CMO, Eden Games
+--Pascal Clarisse, CMO, Eden Games

 ![LiveOps Lifecycle](media/liveops-lifecycle.png)